MEHALSAKTHI/Chat-Application/README.md

 # Chat-Application

-Chat Application using advanced data structures
+This is a light-weight messaging application built using C++ Advanced data structures concepts have been used for effect storage and retrieval